chef/chef-web-docs/release_rst_to_rst/output/ctl_delivery_server.rst

 delete-project
 ==============

-The ``delete-project`` subcommand is used to delete a Chef Delivery project.
+The ``delete-project`` subcommand is used to delete a Chef Automate project.

 **Syntax**